jinx420/Python-Reverse-Shell/README.md

 Client.py is more of a debug version because it shows the terminal when you open it so choose Client.pyw (Client.pyw only works on Windows)

 # Outside of local Network
-If you want it to work outside of your local network then edit RevShellServer.py and follow the instructions do the same with Client.py or Client.pyw
+If you want it to work outside of your local network then edit RevShellServer.py and follow the instructions do the same with Client.py and/or Client.pyw

 # Common issues
 Why doesnt it run